Meet The Team

 In 2023, due to complications with her skin-grafted limbs and the Florida heat, Lawrence pursued osseointegration to eliminate issues with traditional liners and sockets.
 Unfortunately, the two-stage surgical process was complicated by prolonged healing, and an infection ultimately necessitated the removal of the implants in July 2024.

 After a long period of recovery, she returned to golf in January 2025.
 She set an ambitious goal to play in as many adaptive tournaments as possible that summer, and by the end of the year, she will have competed in seven across the US.
-Lawrence considers it a distinct honor to be nominated to play in the upcoming Phoenix Cup.
+Lawrence considers it a distinct honor to be nominated to play in the upcoming Phoenix Disability Golf.

 Two men in Kansas, Jack & Russ Hansen, pose with a trophy after golfing.